harshini-1121/agentic-ai-support/README.md

 ## Conclusion

-This project demonstrates a **scalable and reliable Agentic AI system** capable of improving customer support efficiency while ensuring safety and robustness.
+This project demonstrates a scalable AI-driven support system using LLM-based classification and agent-based architecture to improve customer support efficiency.